beeware/beeware-tutorial/docs/en/tutorial/topics/custom-icons.md

 The app we developed in the main tutorial uses a default "gray bee" icon when it is packaged.
 Let's personalize this application by configuring it to use our own icon.

+/// note | Note
+In BeeWare, the term *icon* can refer to two different things:

+- **Application icon** — The image that represents your app on the desktop, dock, or home screen.

+- **Runtime icons** — Images used inside your app’s interface (for example, in buttons or tables).

+This tutorial describes how to set the *application icon*.
+It will not discuss how to package and use runtime icons.
+///

 ## Adding an icon

 Every platform uses a different format for application icons - and some platforms need *multiple* icons in different sizes and shapes.
 To account for this, Briefcase provides a shorthand way to configure an icon once, and then have that definition expand in to all the different icons needed for each individual platform.